Skip to main content

 On application for an order nisi of foreclosure, the mortgagee claimed priority not only for interest payable under the registered mortgage but also for the higher rate of interest payable under an unregistered modification agreement.
 The modification agreement was equivalent to an unregistered equitable mortgage and took priority over a later registered judgment (Fraser Valley Credit Union v.
 Carlson, 1984 CanLII 678 (BC SC)).

 Two mortgages were registered before the defendant’s lease.
 Modifications of these mortgages were subsequently registered.
 Modification of certain terms changed the mortgages fundamentally and amounted to novation.
-Those terms of the mortgages unaffected by modification continued to have priority over the lease, but the lease took priority over the modified terms (Canada Trustco Mortgage Company v.
+Those terms of the mortgages unaffected by modification continued to have priority over the lease, but the lease took priority over the modified terms (Canada Trustco Mortgage Co. v.
 Park Plaza Country Club Holdings Inc., 1988 CanLII 2884 (BC SC)).

 Solicitor’s Lien